sejnub/hass-alert2-ui/README.md

 ### Manual install

-1. Download the `alert2.js` file from the repository [release section](https://github.com/redstone99/hass-alert2-ui/releases) and extract it.
+1. Download the `Source code.zip` file from the repository [release section](https://github.com/redstone99/hass-alert2-ui/releases) and unzip it.

    We do not recommend downloading directly from the `main` branch.